millerdev/WorQ/README.rst

 * ``worq.pool.process.WorkerPool`` - a multi-process worker pool.

-These components can be mixed and matched to meet various needs.
+These components can be mixed and matched as desired to meet the needs of your application.
+For example, an in-memory task queue can be used with a multi- process worker pool to to execute truely concurrent Python tasks on a single multi-core machine.

 An example with Redis and a multi-process worker pool